• About

 Tags

-55+ communities, Buying a home, downsize your home, downsizing, empty-nester, Fleming Island, homes for sale in Jacksonville FL, Jacksonville FL Real Estate, Jacksonville Real Estate, luxury, luxury homes, Orange Park, Ponte Vedra, Ponte Vedra Beach, real estate, real estate advice, real estate information, Real Estate Team, real estate tips, right sizing, right-sizing, The best real estate agent in Jacksonville
+55+ communities, Buying a home, downsize your home, downsizing, empty-nester, Fleming Island, homes for sale in Jacksonville FL, Jacksonville FL Real Estate, Jacksonville Real Estate, luxury, luxury homes, Orange Park, Ponte Vedra, Ponte Vedra Beach, real estate, real estate advice, real estate information, Real Estate Team, real estate tips, right-sizing, The best real estate agent in Jacksonville

 Two of the most popular destinations for Jacksonville empty nesters and downsizers are Ponte Vedra and Fleming Island.
 They’re both lovely.
 They’re also very different.
 And choosing the wrong one for your lifestyle is a mistake we’d love to help you avoid.